armin-fx/BandedScad/doc/debug.md

 #### `echo_line (length, char)` [^][contents]
 [echo_line]: #echo_line-length-char-
-Echo a horizontal line into the console.
+Echo a horizontal line into the console.\
+As module or as function to generate the text for `echo()`.
 - `length` - length of line in letter, default = `50`
 - `char`   - character of line, default = `-`